lcucos/MediaRepo/README.md

 - flexible storage infrastructure (currently only in-memory and remote store is implemented) mogodb will be next
 - scans local folders and query the centralized repo for potential matches

-Require: java 1.6 or above
+Requires: java 1.6 or above